lostintangent/gistpad/README.md

-# GistPad
+# GistPad 📘

 [![Join space](https://vslscommunitieswebapp.azurewebsites.net/badge/gistpad)](http://vslscommunitieswebapp.azurewebsites.net/join_redirect/gistpad)

-GistPad is a Visual Studio Code extension that allows you to develop [GitHub Gists](https://gist.github.com/) entirely from within the editor.
-You can open, create, delete and fork Gists, and then seamlessly begin editing files, as if they were local.
-It's like your very own, cloud-based scratchpad, code snippet manager, knowledge base, [playground](#playgrounds) and [blog](#gistlog).
+GistPad is a Visual Studio Code extension that allows you to manage [GitHub Gists](https://gist.github.com/) entirely within the editor.
+You can open, create, delete, fork and star Gists, and then seamlessly begin editing files as if they were local.
+It's like your very own developer library, code snippet manager, programming notebook, and [interactive playground](#playgrounds).
 Additionally, you can collaborate with your friends and colleagues by "following" them, so that you can access/browse/fork and comment on their Gists, directly from within Visual Studio Code 🚀

 <img src="https://user-images.githubusercontent.com/116461/69910156-96274b80-13fe-11ea-9be4-d801f4e9c377.gif" width="750px" />